kashow2/Silence_Trimmer/README.md

 ---

 **INSTALLATION INSTRUCTIONS:**
-1. Download this code as a zip file and extract it into a working project folder. **OR** clone the repository using the following command into your terminal.
+**1**.
+Download this code as a zip file and extract it into a working project folder. **OR** clone the repository using the following command into your terminal.

  ```bash
  git clone https://github.com/kashow2/Silence_Trimmer
  ```

-2. Create a virtual environment in this working folder and install requirements.txt to install ffmpeg and tk (tkinter)into your venv.
+**2**.
+Create a virtual environment in this working folder and install requirements.txt to install ffmpeg and tk (tkinter) into your venv.

 &nbsp;&nbsp;&nbsp;&nbsp; - You can use pip to install these packages.
 Make sure you're upgraded to the most recent pip version